 What Are Draft Beer Regulators?

-The contents of gas tanks are under extremely high pressure.
+The contents of CO2 & nitrogen gas tanks are under extremely high pressure.
 The main function of any regulator is to lower that pressure to a safer, more usable level before the gas reaches the keg.
 The regulator is also responsible for maintaining the optimal carbonation level of the beer being dispensed.

 Types of Draft Beer Regulators

 A primary CO2 regulator hooks up to your CO2 tank.
-In simple draft configurations, air line then runs from the regulator to the keg coupler.
+In simple draft configurations, the air line then runs from the regulator to the keg coupler.
 If you are dispensing multiple kegs from one tank of gas, the airline might pass through a gas blender or secondary regulator before reaching the coupler.

 Whether you are talking Nitrogen or CO2, primary regulators come in single-gauge and double-gauge models.
 Single-gauge regulators only have a low-pressure gauge, which measures from 0 to 60 PSI the output pressure of the gas being dispensed into the keg.
 Double-gauge regulators (shown above) have both a low-pressure gauge and a high pressure gauge, which measures from 0 to 3000 PSI the amount of CO2 or Nitrogen left in the tank.
 A high-pressure gauge is extremely helpful but not essential to draft beer dispensing.